 - Cognism no longer needs to process that personal data for the reason it was collected;

-- Cognism is processing that personal data because it is in the public interest or it is in order to pursue a legitimate interest of Cognism, you don’t agree with that processing, and there is no overriding legitimate interest for us to continue processing it;
+- Cognism is processing that personal data because it is in the public interest or in order to pursue a legitimate interest of Cognism, you don’t agree with that processing, and there is no overriding legitimate interest for us to continue processing it;

 - the personal data was unlawfully processed; or

-- you need the personal data to be deleted in order to comply with a legal obligation
+- you need the personal data to be deleted in order to comply with a legal obligation.

 - If we are processing data in order to perform our obligations to you, or because you consented, if that processing is carried out by automated means, we will help you to move, copy or transfer your personal data to other IT systems.